bottlepy/bottle/README.md

 ====================

 Bottle is a fast and simple mirco-framework for small web-applications.
-It offers request dispatching with url parameter support, templates, a buildin HTTP server and adapters for many third party WSGI/HTTP-server and template engines.
+It offers request dispatching with url parameter support, templates, key/value databases, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines.
 All in a single file and with no dependencies other than the Python Standard Library.

 You can install bottle with `easy_install bottle` or just download bottle.py and place it in your project directory.
 There are no (hard) dependencies other than the Python Standard Library.
-For news, bugs and new releases visit my [GitHub repository][www] or the [bottle.py wiki][wiki].
+For news, bugs and documentation visit my [GitHub repository][www] or the [bottle.py wiki][wiki].

   [www]: http://github.com/defnull/bottle